OpenChemistry/avogadroapp/README.md

 Core features and goals of the Avogadro project include:

 * Open source distributed under the liberal 3-clause BSD license
-* Cross platform with builds on Linux, Mac OS X and Windows
+* Cross platform with builds on GNU/Linux, macOS and Windows
 * Intuitive interface designed to be useful to whole community
 * Fast and efficient embracing the latest technologies
 * Extensible, making extensive use of a plugin architecture